A Characterization of Circle Graphs in Terms of Total Unimodularity: Introduction

 The outline of the theory of circle graphs and local complementation was set forth by Andr\'e Bouchet in a series of papers published over several decades.
 Much of his work involved two kinds of combinatorial structures, delta-matroids \cite{bouchet1987, mp/Bouchet87} and isotropic systems \cite{Bouchet/87/ejc/isotropicsys}.
 In the late 1990s, Bouchet unified these two structures by introducing a common generalization, called a \emph{multimatroid} \cite{DBLP:journals/siamdm/Bouchet97}.

 To state the definition of a multimatroid we need some terminology regarding partitions.
 If $\Omega$ is a partition of a set $U$ then the elements of $\Omega$ are called \emph{skew classes}.
 A \emph{transversal} of $\Omega$ is a subset of $U$ that contains precisely one element of every skew class, and a \emph{subtransversal} of $\Omega$ is a subset of a transversal.
 The sets of subtransversals and transversals of $\Omega$ are denoted $\mathcal{S}(\Omega)$ and $\mathcal{T}(\Omega)$, respectively.
 We use $2^S$ to denote the power set of a set $S$.
+In this paper we assume knowledge of some basic matroid-theoretic notions, see, e.g., \cite{Oxley/MatroidBook-2nd,Oxley/MatroidTutor/2003} for an introduction.

 \begin{definition} A \emph{multimatroid} $Z$ (described by its rank function) is a triple $(U,\Omega,r)$, where $\Omega$ is a partition of a finite set $U$ and $r:\mathcal{S}(\Omega) \to \mathbb N$ is a function such that for each $S \in \mathcal{S}(\Omega)$ \begin{itemize} \item $(S,r|_{2^S})$ is a matroid (described by its rank function), where $r|_{2^S}$ denotes the restriction of $r$ by $2^S$, and \item if $x$ and $y$ are distinct elements of a skew class of $\Omega$ disjoint from $S$, then $\max \{ r(S\cup \{x\}), r(S\cup \{y\}) \} > r(S)$. \end{itemize} \end{definition} If $T \in \mathcal{T}(\Omega)$, then the matroid $(T,r|_{2^T})$, denoted by $Z[T]$, is called the \emph{transverse matroid} of $Z$ corresponding to $T$.
 Also, if each skew class has at least two elements, then $Z-T := (U-T,\Omega',r|_{2^{U-T}})$ with $\Omega' = \{ \omega - T \mid \omega \in \Omega \}$ is a multimatroid.